patrickbucher/docs/postgresql/barman-howto.md

 ## Prepare WAL Archive

-Not that everything is configured, the WAL Archive can be initialized.
+Not that everything is configured, the WAL archive can be initialized.

-First, make sure to enforce the WAL export from PostgreSQL:
+Create the initial WAL archive as follows:

+    $ sudo -iu postgres barman switch-wal --force --archive pg

+If this doesn't work, enforce the switch to a new WAL file:

     $ sudo -iu postgres psql [your db] -c 'select pg_switch_wal()' pg_switch_wal